 10th Meeting of the Scientific and Technical Review Panel

-Report of the meeting
+Summary of the Decisions

 AGENDA ITEM 5: Millennium Ecosystem Assessment (MA)

 Following a presentation on the present structure, objectives, and directions of the MA, it was suggested that for all the major global MEAs, including Ramsar, the Assessment could fulfill the role that the IPCC has performed for the UNFCCC.
 There was discussion of the areas in which it could be especially pertinent to Ramsar questions involving wetland issues.